Finding the Best Places to Retire Since 2006!

 Is Oregon Considered Tax Friendly for Retirement?
 No

-Notes: Jacksonville has grown by 50% within the last couple of decades, and some long-time locals think it has become pretentious and a little too big for its britches.
+Notes: Jacksonville has grown by 5% within the last decade but boomed in the decade before.
+Some long-time locals think it has become pretentious and a little too big for its britches.
 Racial diversity is minimal.
 The Pacific Ocean is three to four hours away by car.

 Cons: The earthquake risk is 127% higher than the national average.